p3rseph0ne/info-page/README.md

 <!-- ABOUT THE AUTHOR -->

-## About The AUthor
+## About The Author, learnings and special features

-This phenomenal Project was written by me (Miriam) with the everloving help of Stackoverflow. <br\>
+This phenomenal Project was written by me (Miriam) with the everloving help of Stackoverflow.
 What new things did I learn while making this?

 - How to use styled components